 How many sales does it take to close a sale in the business opportunity industry you ask?
 Well, how about working the leads that you already have?
 The duplicate leads are in my opinion a gold mine and is an area that is largely untapped by most to close sales.

 by Kevin James Culp

-Looking to bolster your bottomline this Fall?
+How to close sales?
+Looking to bolster your bottomline?
 Dig out those dups and start calling.
 Closing more deals from duplicate leads is often not thought of as much of a productive path to financial success and you my friend might be correct.
 It might not make you a mint.
-However, read on…

 Next, each day that I heard from one client or one consulting connection about duplicate leads and what to do with them I listen and made notes on the call and watched the companies sales numbers when possible.
 After years of this, a few months back I started to compile data from each conversation and sure enough a pattern started to emerge.
 The sales people, business owners, anyone who was involved with selling a business opportunity of some sort had success when the phone was being applied liberally.
 In edition to other tech yes – but live calling was the key that seemed to be missing from the clients I work with who really makes it and for those who do not ever make a sale.